Skip to content

 uₜ + b ([1, -1]ᵀ ⊙ ∇(Δ⁻¹u)) ⋅ ∇u = λu + ν Δu

 with u the vorticity.
 On the right-hand side the first term is a drag with coefficient λ and the second term is a diffusion with coefficient ν.
-The operation on the left-hand-side ([1, -1]ᵀ ⊙ ∇(Δ⁻¹u)) ⋅ ∇u is the "vorticity" convection which is scale by b.
+The operation on the left-hand-side ([1, -1]ᵀ ⊙ ∇(Δ⁻¹u)) ⋅ ∇u is the "vorticity" convection which is scaled by b.
 It consists of the solution to the Poisson problem via the inverse Laplacian Δ⁻¹ and the gradient of the streamfunction.
 The term [1, -1]ᵀ ⊙ negates the second component of the gradient.

 We can map the vorticity to a (two-channel) velocity field by ∇ (Δ⁻¹u).